Coastal Missions Society

 Vessel Coastal Messenger

-The mission vessel Coastal Messenger is a fully original design by Roy Getman, Coastal Missions Society.
+The mission vessel Coastal Messenger is an entirely original design by Roy Getman, Coastal Missions Society.
 Design standards are equivalent to the American Bureau of Shipping.
 Design checks and stability and hydrostatic studies were conducted by Robert B. Harris, Naval Architect, Vancouver.

 Coastal Missions workers and persons hired or contracted under supervision by Coastal Missions built the vessel without certification.
 Hull fabrication took place at Jenkins Marine, Victoria, BC.
-Joshua Enterprise in Calgary, Alberta built the pilothouse.
+Joshua Enterprises in Calgary, Alberta, built the pilothouse.
 Other fabrications and constructions were done at the Coastal Missions shop in Chemainus.
-Final assembly took place in Victoria.
+The final assembly took place in Victoria.

-The completed ship launched at Esquimalt Department of National Defense facilities September 10, 1998.
-She commissioned into missionary service April 3, 1999.
+The completed ship was launched at Esquimalt Department of National Defense facilities on September 10, 1998.
+She was commissioned into missionary service on April 3, 1999.